The National Prevention Strategy advocates for the development and implementation of effective, evidence-based health promotion programs.

 Using Program Evaluation to Build an Evidence Base

-Where a systematic review has not been conducted or there is insufficient existing scientific evidence to conduct a systematic review, program owners can develop their evidence base through program evaluation studies that use well-accepted program evaluation methods.
+Where a systematic review has not been conducted or there is insufficient existing scientific evidence to conduct a systematic review, program owners can develop their evidence base through program evaluation studies that use well-accepted program evaluation methods, such as through quantitative methodology (e.g., cross-sectional questionnaires, quasi-experimental studies, comparative studies, case-control studies.
 All studies supporting a health promotion programs' effectiveness should be characterized by systematic and objective inquiry.
 In addition, confidence in a program's effectiveness is increased by evaluation designs that demonstrate a relationship between program services and actual program outcomes through studies that include an appropriate comparison group, prospective measurement of participation in a program and program outcomes, program outcomes that endure at least one year, and program outcomes that replicate across multiple audiences in multiple settings.
+Often these relationships are measured through quantitative methodology to document numerical data and statistical significance for key outcomes assessed through the evaluation.
+Quantitative methods may be used across the types of evaluations (e.g., needs assessments, process evaluation, outcome evaluation) to provide evidence on how a program functions and if it is achieving its intended outcomes.

 Using Mixed Methods

-Evidence of program effectiveness can also be supplemented through qualitative methods such as case studies, interviews, focus groups, and expert opinion supporting a programs' effectiveness.
-These methods also provide a more in depth understanding of the program, how it functions, and why it is (or is not) effective.
+Evidence of program effectiveness can also be supplemented or enhanced through qualitative methods such as case studies, interviews, focus groups, and expert opinion supporting a programs' effectiveness.
+Conducting quantitative and qualitative methods allow for greater insight into the program, how it functions, and why it is (or is not) effective.
+This may optimize the program by providing data-driven opportunities to improve implementation and achievement of program outcomes.